-4. 24 hour/shift employees may sell back vacation leave for pay, sell back sick leave for pay, or convert sick leave to vacation according to the following sick leave usage incentive matrix.
-The
+4. Twenty-four (24)-hour/shift employees may sell back vacation leave for pay, sell back sick leave for pay, or convert sick leave to vacation according to the following sick leave usage incentive matrix.
+The matrix below defines the qualifying time period, how an employee qualifies for the incentive, the specific incentive, and the incentive claim period.
+Employee may take advantage of (A) vacation payout incentive and/or (B) the sick leave payout or vacation conversion incentive.

+24-Hour/Shift Employees

-24 Hour/Shift Employees Qualifying Time Claim Time Employee Period Qualification Incentive Period (A) Vacation Payout Employee must claim incentive by: Employee uses: Employee may: January 1 - June 30Less than or Sell back for pay July or August of equal to 48 up to 24 hours of same calendar year hours sick leave vacation July 1 - December 31 Less than or Sell back for pay January or February equal to 48 up to 24 hours of of following hours sick leave vacation calendar year (B) Sick Leave Payout or Vacation Conversion1 Employee must Employee uses: Employee may: claim incentive by: January 1 - June 30 Less than or Sell back for pay July or August of equal to 48 or convert to same calendar year hours of sick vacation up to 12 hours of sick leave leave July 1 - December 31 Less than or Sell back for pay January or February of following equal to 48 or convert to hours of sick vacation up to 12 calendar year leave hours of sick leave January 1 - June 30 Less than or Sell back for pay July or August or equal to 24 or convert to same calendar year hours of sick vacation up to 24 leave hours of sick leave July 1 - December 31 Less than or Sell back for pay January or February or convert to vacation up to 24 hours of sick leave of following calendar year equal to 24 leave hours of sick
+Qualifying Time Period Employee Qualification Incentive Claim Time Period (A) Vacat ion Payout Employee uses: Employee may: Employee must claim incentive by: January 1 - June 30 Less than or equal to 48 hours sick leave Sell back for pay up to 24 hours of vacation July or August of same calendar year July 1 - December 31 Less than or equal to 48 hours sick leave Sell back for pay up to 24 hours of vacation January or February of following calendar year (B) Sick Leave Payout or Vacation Conversion 1 Employee uses: Employee may: Employee must claim incentive by:

+January 1 - June 30 Less than or equal to 48 hours of sick leave Sell back for pay or convert to vacation up to 12 hours of sick leave July or August of same calendar year July 1 - December 31 Less than or equal to 48 hours of sick leave Sell back for pay or convert to vacation up to 12 hours of sick leave January or February of following calendar year January 1 - June 30 Less than or equal to 24 hours of sick leave Sell back for pay or convert to vacation up to 24 hours of sick leave July or August or same calendar year July 1 - December 31 Less than or equal to 24 hours of sick leave Sell back for pay or convert to vacation up to 24 hours of sick leave January or February of following calendar year